-First Reading: Isaiah 55:1-3
+- First Reading: Isaiah 55:1-3

-Responsorial Psalm: Psalms 145:8-9, 15-16, 17-18
+- Responsorial Psalm: Psalms 145:8-9, 15-16, 17-18

-Second Reading: Romans 8:35, 37-39
+- Second Reading: Romans 8:35, 37-39

-Gospel: Matthew 14:13-21
+- Gospel: Matthew 14:13-21

-And yet when we (inaudible) upon it, it seems a little bit strange and a little bit hard to comprehend totally and completely.
+And yet when we look upon it, it seems a little bit strange and a little bit hard to comprehend totally and completely.
 And why should it be so important?

-And I think the best way, maybe, to approach this is almost line by line, so that you can see and understand what Matthew, the great teacher, is trying to tell us, not about what happened on that wonderful day when Jesus fed five thousand people but, rather, what does it mean to us here and now in this present place on this very warm and hot day.
+And I think the best way, maybe, to approach this is almost line by line, so that you can see and understand what Matthew, the great teacher, is trying to tell us, not about what happened on that wonderful day when Jesus fed five thousand people, but rather, what does it mean to us here and now in this present place on this very warm and hot day.

-Matthew, you have to always read a couple of verses and episodes before the gospel that was chosen for today, so that you know the kind of the context in which it fit and where Matthew wanted it placed.
+Matthew, you have to always read a couple of verses and episodes before the Gospel that was chosen for today, so that you know the kind of the context in which it fit and where Matthew wanted it placed.